aiengineeringforgrandmas/groq-code-aggregator-ai/Quick-Start-Guide.md

 ## 9. FAQ 🤔 <a name="9-faq"></a>

-### Q1: What is CodeWeaverAI?
+### Q1: What is CodeAggregatorAI?

-A1: CodeWeaverAI is a tool that helps you prepare your codebase for use with AI.
+A1: CodeAggregatorAI is a tool that helps you prepare your codebase for use with AI.
 It takes your entire GitHub repository and turns it into a single, organized file that AI models can easily understand.

-### Q2: Why should I use CodeWeaverAI?
+### Q2: Why should I use CodeAggregatorAI?

-A2: Using CodeWeaverAI has several benefits:
+A2: Using CodeAggregatorAI has several benefits:

 - **AI-Ready Code:**  It transforms your code into a format that AI models can easily process.
 - **Organization:** It structures your codebase in a clear and logical way.
 - **Efficiency:** It saves you time and effort by automating the process of code aggregation.
 - **Insights:** It allows you to ask questions about your codebase using powerful AI models.

-### Q3: How do I use CodeWeaverAI?
+### Q3: How do I use CodeAggregatorAI?

-A3: Using CodeWeaverAI is simple:
+A3: Using CodeAggregatorAI is simple:

 1. **Provide the GitHub URL:** Enter the URL of your GitHub repository.
 2. **Customize (Optional):** Add custom ignore patterns to exclude specific files or folders.